NCTA Spring Seminar FAQ

-These are the forms you must fill out in order to receive your individual stipend payment.
-You will need to fill one copy of the DV Form (an original form is required for each payment) and one copy of the individual W-9.
-The DV Form is included in the welcome packet and should be mailed to EASC.
+You will need to complete one copy of the Payee Certification (an original form is required for each payment) included in your participant packet.
+You will also be required to register as an IU Supplier by completing an online registration form.
+The link to register will be sent directly to your email address from Indiana University.
 You must be currently employed half-time or more in a K-12 public or private school in order to be eligible for the stipends.
 Substitute teachers are not eligible.

 If you are not a U.S. citizen or green card holder, you may not be able to receive the stipends.
 Please contact EASC for details.

-Note: The forms should be signed by the school at which you will be implementing your lesson plans.
-If you anticipate changing schools after the seminar has finished, you should wait to have these forms signed by your new school.
+Note: If you anticipate changing schools after the seminar has finished, you should wait to have the payee certification and supplier registration completed by your new school.
 You must be currently employed half-time or more in a K-12 public or private school in order to be eligible for the classroom enrichment grant.
 Substitute teachers are not eligible.

 Classroom Enrichment Grant

 This $150 is to be used to purchase permanent resources for the school OR to defray costs of an East Asia-related speaker or field trip.
 Remember as well that the resources remain at the institution where you taught during your implementation year; they do not travel with you should you change schools.
 To guide you in your text purchases, please see the Bibliography of Resources on East Asia.
 The list includes resources used in NCTA seminars as well as those found useful by previous seminar participants.
 You are responsible for submitting the proper paperwork to EASC for this grant.